mpv-player/mpv/DOCS/man/input.rst

     This property is experimental and might be removed in the future.

+``sub-text-ass``
+    Like ``sub-text``, but return the text in ASS format.
+Text subtitles in other formats are converted.
+For native ASS subtitles, events that do not contain any text (but vector drawings etc.) are not filtered out.
+If multiple events match with the current playback time, they are concatenated with line breaks.
+Contains only the "Text" part of the events.

+    This property is not enough to render ASS subtitles correctly, because ASS header and per-event metadata are not returned.
+You likely need to do further filtering on the returned string to make it useful.

+    This property is experimental and might be removed in the future.

 ``sub-start``
     Return the current subtitle start time (in seconds).
 If there's multiple current subtitles, returns the first start time.
 If no current subtitle is